 The Senior Faculty Associate position would be available to one or more tenured faculty based on available funding.
 The period of service may be determined by the initial selection committee.
 An application process should be created by the initial selection committee.

 This Center will have an area with one large meeting room (to hold 30 people), one simulation room, two small group meeting rooms (5-8 people), two offices, a workroom, and a lounge with shelving and desks for resources, computers with internet, comfortable seating for individual studying and end tables for brochures and displays.
 The Center will include print and electronic media resources, as well as leadership exercise, games and activities.
-The simulation room will provide hands on experience through leadership simulation programs such as those featured via this link.
+The simulation room will provide hands on experience through leadership simulation programs.

 In addition to the facilities and furnishings outlined above, the below funds are needed to implement and run an effective program: